-- (1%) of her earnings as defined in the Collective Agreement, to be deducted from the first pay cheque of each fiscal month. - (c) The pension plan contributions are payable to the Trustees of the Pension Trust Fund by the fifteenth (15th) of the month following the work month completed.
+- (c) The pension plan contributions are payable to the Trustees of the Pension Trust Fund by the fifteenth (15th) of the month following the work month completed.
 The payment will include the employee's contributions. - (d) The contributions are to be forwarded to the Pension Trust Fund Administrator as designated by the Unifor Union of Canada. - (e) The Pension Plan Administrator agrees to provide full disclosure to a representative of the Company on a regular basis (minimum one (1) year)